julelang/manual/src/memory/references.md

 }
 ```

+### Anonymous Functions with References

+Anonymous functions copies instead of referencing the definitions of the scope in which they are defined, for safety reasons.
+Thus, a possible danger of dangling is prevented.
+But some copied things can be undsgr, one of them being references.
+Even if the references are copied, they will still continue to point to the same address as it is an address alias in nature.
+Therefore, there is a danger of dangling the reference if it goes out of scope.
+To avoid this, Safe Jule does not allow you to use references from parent scopes.

+If you're sure it's safe to do so, [Unsafe Jule](/unsafe-jule/) lets you access such dangerous references.

 ## Reference Parameters

 Reference parameters must take an lvalue as an argument.
 To specify a reference parameter, the parameter identifier must be preceded by the `&` operator.